Telescopic hedge trimmers make it easier to cut tall hedges without using a ladder.

 This is something which is worth looking out for, and a model with 4 – 5 different angle positions will normally be enough to facilitate the majority of jobs.

-To trim your hedges, work upwards from the bottom, using smooth motions.
 Once you’ve neatened up the front of the hedge, turn off the trimmer and angle the blade at 90 degrees.
 Extend the handle so you can reach the top of the hedges.

 Remember to wear safety goggles or a visor to protect yourself from falling branches.